Willj221/nrobinson.me/develop-with-po-util.md

 ## Features of po-util

 There are many more features to po-util than aliasing a few `make` commands.
-Po-util is unique workflow I meticulously developed so that others can experience local Particle development the way it was meant to be.
+Po-util is a unique workflow I meticulously developed so that others can experience local Particle development the way it was meant to be.

 #### Po-util offers many features, including: